Ghaghara: Navigation

 In the latter half of the 19th century when the railways came into existence, the significance of waterways as inland trade routes declined, as the railways were faster and safer.
 With the exception of eastern parts of Bengal where abundance of water in the natural network of channels sustained and continued to provide a suitable mode of transport of goods and people, the railways had almost entirely replaced the waterways as communication lines throughout the country by the end of the 19th century.

 The possibilities for further extension of the steamer services to the north had also been explored in the past.
 The Central Water and Power Commission of the Government of India had carried out hydrographical survey of the Karnali River from the Bahramghat to the confluence of this river and the Ganges a distance of 446 km.
 This survey was done in the years 1943–53 to explore the possibility of improvement and extension of navigation on this river by powered crafts.
 These surveys revealed that there were only 5 shoals under 90 cm at low water between Burhaj and Bahramghat a distance of about 300 km.
 The minimum depth was 75 cm.
 These depths were available without any river conservancy works.
 All other conditions of navigable channel such as the width and current of flow etc. were also found to be very favourable.
 The low water stage in this river is only for a short duration.
 There is a great urgency to carry out detailed study of the Karnali river to develop modern inland waterway by applying various channel improvement technologies.

+Cultural importance

+In epics

+The river is mentioned various times in the ancient Indian epic Ramayana.
+Sarayu refers to Lower Ghaghara, which flows through the city of Ayodhya, the birthplace of the Hindu deity Rama, who, along with the residents of Ayodhya, attained Vaikuntha from this river.
+According to the legend, Urmila, wife of Lakshmana, performed samadhi by drowning herself on the banks of the river Sarayu, and it is believed that her soul attained salvation at Rama's feet.